Lower School Curriculum

 By leaps and bounds, students in the third grade grow as writers as they publish their own work on an increasingly sophisticated level.
 Students are introduced to the basic concept of paragraph writing.
 They learn the essential parts of a paragraph, which include main ideas, topic sentences, supporting and body sentences, and conclusions.

-The reading and writing programs work like a hand in glove in developing each child’s writing.
+The reading and writing programs work like hand-in-glove in developing each child’s writing.
 Writing about what they read and about what the teacher read to them, we provide an opportunity for students to express themselves in writing every day.
 It starts with a safe learning environment where students feel comfortable writing and in generating their own ideas independently.
 From understanding that stories need a beginning, middle and end to building a logical story line with character development, setting and plot, students gain confidence as authors of their own work.
 Learning about the mechanics of writing fine-tunes their work as the gain knowledge about capitalization, punctuation and formatting.
 Students come to appreciate the essential need revision plays in becoming great writers.

 One of the mainstays to a robust language arts program is its writing curriculum and with it, creating confident writers.
 Writing often is one of the keys to this and using a variety of styles and techniques in another.
 We do this with practice in writing narrative, persuasive, expository and creative writing pieces.
 Building a foundation of basic skills by solidifying each child’s knowledge of and familiarity with the importance of writing an essay with an introduction, supportive evidence and a concluding sentence all with proper mechanics are essential skills.
 Creating an energetic style within each exercise includes instruction around transition words, description language, fluid phrases, a varied sentence style allow students to develop their own unique style in writing.
 Research is also a part of the writing program, which includes not only finding credible and varied sources, but also citing research.

-Writing in Grade 5 is based on a writers' workshop model.
+Writing in fifth grade is based on a writers' workshop model.
 The goals of writers' workshop are to develop students’ awareness of the process and craft of writing and to increase their ownership of their writing.
 Teachers expose students to a variety of writing styles and aim to develop each student's unique writing voice.
 Students are carefully guided through the writing process, and writing lessons scaffold to allow students to build upon strategies and skills learned throughout the year.
 Beginning with brainstorming and planning, children learn specific conferencing and revision techniques so that they are able to share their ideas effectively with one another.
 Following the conference, the children proofread and edit their own work, and ultimately publish selected texts.
 Teachers work with individuals and small groups, discussing genre, teaching skill lessons, helping with the editing process and asking questions to provide feedback.